History of Methadone

 users with small quantities of drugs.6 Understandably this resulted

 in doctors having very little to do with the treatment of addiction.
-After

 the Second World War there were just two large drug treatment